 The phrase essential oil is an abbreviation for quintessential oil.
 Quintessence is said to be among the most crucial elements that have their place in history books as what was essentially used to create matter and life.

-Essential oils are highly concentrated plant essences that require only a drop or two in applications such as applying perfume.
+Wholesale Essential Oil are highly concentrated plant essences that require only a drop or two in applications such as applying perfume.
 A couple of ounces of fragrance can be added to a soap mix to generate a specific or blended smell that the soap maker requires.

 How are essential oils made?